skyssolutions/lynxchan/src/be/Readme.md

 * `ssl`(Boolean): will connect to the database using SSL.
 `login` is optional and `password` will only be used if login is informed.

 `archive.json`: archive database information.
-Same fields than `db.json`.
+Same fields as `db.json`.

 Settings files must contain a json object where each key defined here will have its corresponding value.